0xPolygon/polygon-edge-docs/docs/concepts/ethereum-state.md

   transaction
 * **gasLimit** - Maximum amount of gas to be used while executing this transaction
 * **to**
-    * If this transaction is transferring Ether, address of the EOA account that will receive a value transfer
+    * If this transaction is transferring Ether, the address of the EOA account that will receive a value transfer
     * If this transaction is sending a message to a contract (e.g, calling a method in the smart contract), this is address of the contract
     * If this transaction is creating a contract, this value is always empty
 * **value**
-    * If this transaction is transferring Ether, amount in Wei that will be transferred to the recipient account
+    * If this transaction is transferring Ether, the amount in Wei that will be transferred to the recipient account
-    * If this transaction is sending a message to a contract, amount of Wei payable by the smart contract receiving the message
+    * If this transaction is sending a message to a contract, the amount of Wei payable by the smart contract receiving the message
     * If this transaction is creating a contract, this is the amount of Wei that will be added to the balance of the created contract